 (Kids cheer and look cool/happy)

-Dr Rashmi and colleagues at the British youth IT college have been turning their students into math superstars using the Abacus Method.
+Dr Rashmi and colleagues at the British Youth International College have been turning their students into math superstars using the Abacus Method.
 The benefits of this technique are undeniable as it has proven to increase creativity and learning focus, but instead of standing here talking about all the benefits, we thought it would be better to show you just a couple of the ways that learning this method can improve your and your children’s lives.

 Picture the scene: (kids will mime the scene, positions for scene in the car)

 For instance, you’ve just picked up the kids from school and you are on your way to the supermarket to pick up something quick for dinner.